-FLED 512 L2 Acquisition and Literacy

-A general introduction to the study of second language acquisition and literacy development in light of linguistic theory and research.
-Topics will include a review of linguistic theories, terms, and modes of research; theories of first and second language acquisition; L1 interference in L2 learning; emotional and psychological factors in L2 learning; error analysis; bilingualism; sociolinguistics, and others.
-Emphasis will be on the practical application of theories and research to effectiveness in the second language classroom.
+FLED 512 Language Acquisition and Literacy 3 s.h.
+This course consists of a general introduction to the study of second language acquisition and literacy development in light of linguistic theory and research.
+Topics will include a review of linguistic theories related to first and second language acquisition, as well as bilingual upbringing, and bi-culturalism.
+It includes understanding terminology and modes of research; L1 interference in L2 learning, inter-language and code-switching; processes of language transfer and literacy skills between L1 and L2; emotional and psychological factors in L2 learning; fossilization and error analysis; cognitive effects of different types of bilingualism; cognitive processes involved in synthesizing and internalizing language rules for second language acquisition.
+Prerequisites: GrS and permission of instructor.